 What is celeriac?

-- Celeriac, also known as celery root is a root vegetable that grows into a huge bulb, just as carrots or potatoes.
+- Celeriac, also known as celery root, is a root vegetable that grows into a huge bulb, like carrots or potatoes.

 - It has rough skin with lots of roots underneath and knobs all over.